 Master's thesis, May 11, 2011, suggested for Distinguished Young Alumnus Award

-- I was recommended for the Distinguished Young Alumnus Award due to my outstanding master's thesis.
+- I was nominated for the Distinguished Young Alumnus Award due to my outstanding master's thesis.

 - My paper "Practical Risk Assessment Using a Cumulative Smart Grid Model" was recommended for the best paper award at SMARTGREENS'14.